-As previously announced, the Company has taken a strategic review of non-core / non-operational assets in order to strengthen the balance sheet and reduce expenditures in preparation to repay its debt obligations due in the third and fourth quarter of 2020.
+As previously announced, the Company has taken a strategic review of non-core / non-operational assets in order to strengthen the balance sheet and reduce expenditures.
 As a result, the Company entered into a non-binding letter of intent with a party interested in purchasing 1203648 BC Ltd. The primary asset being a 4,000 square foot leased retail space.
 As at the date of this MD&A, the agreement is still in negotiations.
-Additionally, the Company entered into a contract of sale for commercial real estate for the sale of a commercial building and land.
-As at the date of this MD&A, the agreement has been terminated.
+Additionally, the Company has listed commercial real estate for sale of a commercial building and land, which is currently not being utilized by operations.

 The Company had anticipated completing construction at Greentec Bio-Pharmaceuticals ("GBP") during the fourth quarter of 2019.
-However, after completing an extensive financial review, the Company has temporarily suspended construction, in order to conserve capital for other priorities.
+However, after completing a financial and strategic review process, the Company has temporarily suspended construction, in order to conserve capital for other priorities.
 The Company has the flexibility to adjust its development schedules based on available cash flows and may further defer development if required.